userjack6880/picluster/content/module-5.md

 pdsh -g nodes sudo cp /apps/configs/chrony-client.conf /etc/chrony/chrony.conf
 ```

-Since this is the first time the nodes will have a timesync since they've been booted it, they'll be very off. you can force them to set the time to the server's time immediately by issuing:
+Since this is the first time the nodes will have a timesync since they've been booted it, they'll be very off.
+You can force them to set the time to the server's time immediately by issuing:
 ```
 pdsh -g nodes "sudo chronyc makestep"
 ```